MinaProtocol/mina/rfcs/0024-ledger-private-key.md

   - curve25519/friends have set bits and cofactor complications that we don't need to think about if we use secp256k1
-- The impact of not doing this would be that we would not be able to sign meaningful transactions on a Ledger device.
+- The impact of not doing this would be that we would not be able to sign meaningful transactions on a Ledger hardware wallet.

 ## Prior art
 [prior-art]: #prior-art